Written for my good friend Steph, a.k.a. the author robotunit8, after being asked to work with Ultravox’s songs.

 “What are you doing here, Astrid?”
 Susan asked bewildered and confused as to what she was supposed to think.
 Part of her was angry that she had appeared out of nowhere and broken into her house, but the other part was glad she had done so, for she had missed her so much ever since she had declined her offer….

-“I couldn’t take it any more, Susan!
-I had to see you in the flesh and understand why you ran away when I told you I was willing to fulfil your innermost desires!” the Austrian blonde goddess responded, with almost no accent whatsoever.
+“I couldn’t take it anymore, Susan!
+I had to see you in the flesh and understand why you ran away when I told you I was willing to fulfill your innermost desires!” the Austrian blonde goddess responded, with almost no accent whatsoever.